Remote Node Tracking

 Exponential Backoff

-When updates fail, the integration implements exponential backoff:
+When updates fail, the integration implements smart exponential backoff:

-- Path Reset: After 5 failures, automatically resets the routing path to the node
+- Path Reset: After 3 failures, automatically resets the routing path to the node (if established)

 - Recovery: Resets to normal interval on success